Kaiconure/TradeNPC/readme.md

 For gil CSV and EU decimal mark are optional. e.g. 100000 or 100,000 or 100.000

+For items, quantity can be `all` or `*` to try and trade all instances of a given item found in your inventory.

 Accepts auto-translate, short or full item name.

 If the item name is more than one word you must use quotes or auto-translate.